mattacma-cloud/Lore-Packs/README.md

 # Lore-Packs
 The Lore Packs are intended to be a large series of campaigns that bring the canon BattleTech timeline to life for BattleTech Extended - Tactics.

 In order to develop the Lore Packs, significant research was undertaken into how to deliver new flashpoints as an unskilled mod maker.
-The FP DEsign Support Documents provide a package of information and tools to support those who wish to develop flashpoints, but lack the technical skills and knowledge to do so.
+The FP Design Support Documents provide a package of information and tools to support those who wish to develop flashpoints, but lack the technical skills and knowledge to do so.

 The Reference Materials were collected during the project to support the design and delivery of functional and interesting flashpoints